paolojulian/microblog3/README.md

 1. Lower Expiration of JWTokens and add refresh tokens
 2. Shared post should only be displayed once
     - just display who shared the post
-2. Maximize Websockets
+3. Maximize Websockets
     - Hard on Front end part
     - On Viewing Post, should receive comments of followed people
-3. Some API links are bad
+4. Some API links are bad
+5. Post should contain number of shares
+6. Post should contain at least 3 comments by followed user
+7. Investigate non cached queries

 ___
 ## API